a-morales/kwm/README.md

         - p: swap with the previous window
         - n: swap with the next window
-        - r: reflect window-tree vertically
+        - r: rotate window-tree by 180 degrees

         - x: decrease horizontal gap
         - y: decrease vertical gap